Parler is offline, but violent posts scraped by hackers will haunt users

 Parler’s fall was faster than its rise.
-The site, which was founded in 2018, built a name for itself as a conservative competitor to Twitter and Facebook.
-It was much smaller than the giants but growing steadily, and pitched itself as a privacy-focused, sophisticated social media site that put a premium on people’s rights to free expression.
-For months it attracted big names and gained millions of users, many of whom had grown fed up with traditional social media sites.
+The site, founded in 2018, built a name for itself as a conservative competitor to Twitter and Facebook.
+It was much smaller than the giants but growing steadily, and pitched itself as a privacy-focused, sophisticated social media site that put a premium on people’s right to free expression.
+For months it attracted big names and gained millions of users, many of whom had grown fed up with traditional social media platforms.

 But Parler also quickly became a breeding ground for conspiracy theories about the election and calls for violence in D.C.
-And one by one, technical services in the days following dropped their support — culminating with Amazon’s decision.
+And one by one, technical services in the days following the riot dropped their support — culminating with Amazon’s decision.
 As its fate became clear, a group of hackers worked to archive the site so no posts — potentially incriminating or not — would be lost.

 Users, who flocked to the site on the promise of free speech and expression without censorship, were dealt a parting blow from a researcher who claimed she is in the process of archiving nearly all public posts on Parler and will make them available to others online.
-That scraping, as it’s known, wouldn’t have been so accessible for a bigger site with more security precautions in place, security experts said.
+That scraping, as it’s known, wouldn’t have been so easy for a bigger site with more security precautions in place, security experts said.

 One of Parler’s selling points, extolled publicly by executives, was privacy — compared with the reams of data Twitter and Facebook collect on users.

-“It’s one thing to have the intention of privacy and it’s another to be able to deliver it in a meaningful way,” security researcher Troy Hunt said Monday.
+“It’s one thing to have the intention of privacy, and it’s another to be able to deliver it in a meaningful way,” security researcher Troy Hunt said Monday.
 Hunt, who was not involved in the data leak, pointed out that although the data may have been legally obtained, Facebook and Twitter have controls in place to prevent such a scraping.

-It wasn’t just the big players — customer service company Zendesk and security firm Okta also dropped Parler as a customer, furthering its tumble off the web.
+It wasn’t just the big players — customer service company Zendesk and security firm Okta also dropped Parler as a customer, furthering its tumble off the Web.

-Parler immediately objected to this characterization — and filed a lawsuit against Amazon.
-Before it went dark, CEO John Matze posted on the site that “violence and coordinating rebellions and coordinating insurrections has no place on social media.”
+Parler immediately objected to this characterization — and filed a lawsuit against Amazon on Monday.
+Before it went dark, chief executive John Matze posted on the site that “violence and coordinating riots, coordinating rebellions and coordinating insurrections has no place on social media.”

 Matze posted that “the media tried to claim that ‘The Insurrection’ was organized on Parler.”
-He added that Parler has no way to organize anything, and “bad actors” turned the protest into a riot.
+He added that Parler has no way to organize anything and that “bad actors” turned the protest into a riot.

 Parler did not respond to a request for comment.

-In its lawsuit against Amazon, Parler said AWS alleged it had informed Parler of 98 posts that violated policies, and later in the suit Parler said it had “removed everything AWS had brought to its attention and more.”
+In its lawsuit against Amazon, Parler said Amazon Web Services, the cloud computing service, alleged that it had informed Parler of 98 posts that violated policies, and later in the suit Parler said it had “removed everything AWS had brought to its attention and more.”

-Parler pointed out in its suit that violent hashtags and posts also surface on Twitter, and said that Amazon breached its contract with the company by not giving it 30 days notice.
+Parler pointed out in its suit that violent hashtags and posts also surface on Twitter and said that Amazon breached its contract with the company by not giving it 30 days’ notice.

 Parler has long prided itself on relaxed moderation policies that rely on a group of volunteer jurors to vote on potentially illegal posts and decide if they should be removed or left up.
-Parler has said it doesn’t rely on artificial intelligence technology to find and flag violative posts and it last noted several months ago that it had only about 200 volunteer jury members
+Parler has said it doesn’t rely on artificial-intelligence technology to find and flag violative posts, and it last noted several months ago that it had only about 200 volunteer jury members

 “If somebody does something illegal, we’re relying on the reporting system,” Chief Operating Officer Jeffrey Wernick told The Post in December.